openimis/openimis-fe_js/README.md

 ## Developers setup

 ### To start working in openIMIS as a (module) developer:
 <table align="center"><tr><td>When programming for openIMIS frontend, the shared (with openimis-fe_js) dependencies (react,...) must be declared as *peerDependencies* in your package.json file.
 You are also highly encouraged to used the features provided in the openimis-fe-core module.
-This includes (but is not limited to) date handling, user info,...</td></tr></table>
+This includes (but is not limited to) main menu entries, date handling, user info,...</td></tr></table>

 * clone this repo (creates the `openimis-fe_js` directory)
 * install node (version 10)
 * install yarn
 * within `openimis-fe_js` directory
   * install openIMIS technical dependencies: `yarn install`
-  * generate the openIMIS modules dependencies (from openimis.json config): `node modules-requirements.js`
+  * generate the openIMIS modules dependencies and locales (from openimis.json config): `node openimis-config.js`
   * install openIMIS current modules: `source ./modules-installs.txt`
   * start openIMIS frontend (in development mode): `yarn start`